-Metaphorically, the bending of option space is like directing an ant across a mattress, not by pushing its tiny body, but by pressing one’s finger into the bedspread, creating a depression along the intended direction of travel.
+Metaphorically, the bending of option space is like directing an ant across a mattress, not directly but indirectly through manipulating its environment.
+Pressing a finger along the bedspread to create a depression in the intended direction of travel is very different from shoving its tiny body.
 If the little guy really doesn’t want to move towards the finger’s temporary “well,” it takes the hard road, and actively resists – increasing free energy through the expression of freewill.
 Otherwise, it takes the easy path, and walks with the motion of gravity towards the spot where the finger presses – forgoing freewill to decrease free energy.
 Mind influences body through awareness and valance, rather than direct control, thus maintaining the freedom of choice and autonomy of preference at every level of complexity – two foundational keys of the NU Model.

-The sheer amount of information involved in catching a ball, for example, includes all the levels of specific forces and precise timing of sequences required to coordinate a myriad of subtle muscle contractions into a single, elegant operation – a primary reason why even the most expensive robots have historically struggled to do what a child can.
-Furthermore, we don’t catch the ball where we see it, but rather, where our LOB predicts it will be, using heuristics (informational shortcuts) the HOC simply does not possess.
-The process of creating these heuristics – transforming irreducible data into reducible information – means important stuff is potentially omitted, or distracting stuff added, but that’s just an inherent side effect of the process.
+The sheer amount of information involved in catching a ball, for instance, includes all the levels of specific forces and precise timing of sequences required to coordinate a myriad of subtle muscle contractions into a single, elegant operation – a primary reason why even the most expensive robots have historically struggled to do what a child can.
+Furthermore, we don’t catch the ball where we see it, but rather, where our LOB predicts it will be.
+Like Sally, completely clueless as to how crystals are constructed, HOCs simply do not possess the LOB’s toolset – informational shortcuts, otherwise known as prediction heuristics.
+The process of creating these heuristics – transforming irreducible data into reducible information – means important stuff is potentially omitted, or distracting stuff added – an inherent side effect of the process.

 Just as AI training data biases the output, so do human stories affect our LOB models, highlighting some information as more important than other information.
 Prediction through compression is perception.
 Learning is paying attention to our LOB’s prediction errors, and through the expense of freewill, updating those models to modify our behavior.
 The process isn’t easy, in fact, it’s uncomfortable, at times, downright painful.